eclipse-sumo/sumo/docs/web/docs/Tutorials.md

     These tutorials assume minor computer skills.
 If you run into any questions please read the page [Basics/Basic Computer Skills](Basics/Basic_Computer_Skills.md).

 # Beginner Tutorials
+* [Tutorials/Hello Sumo](Tutorials/Hello_Sumo.md) - the simplest net and a single car set up "by hand"
 * [Tutorials/OSMWebWizard](Tutorials/OSMWebWizard.md) - setting up your first scenario with only some clicks using osmWebWizard.py
 * [Tutorials/quick start](Tutorials/quick_start.md) - a more complex tutorial with [NETEDIT](NETEDIT.md); first steps in SUMO
 * [Tutorials/Driving in Circles](Tutorials/Driving_in_Circles.md) - Work with netedit; define a flow; let vehicles drive in circles using rerouters